-I. Standard on Zero-Tolerance Approach to Corruption in 'People-First' PPP Procurement
+I. Standard on a Zero Tolerance Approach to Corruption in PPP Procurement

 Critical to attract foreign direct investment will be the presence of enabling environments that are open and transparent in host countries.
 Accordingly, the first standard to be developed will be Zero-Tolerance Approach to Corruption in ‘People-First’ PPP Procurement.